-From here on out, we will be doing a game by game breakdown of the slate.
+Today, we will break everything down position by position.
 If you like what you see, don’t hesitate to follow us on Twitter @researchandwin and let us know we helped you or yell at us for leading you down the wrong path.

 With that out of the way, let’s move on to the picks:

 ZACK GREINKE – The pitching slate at night is much better than that during the day.
 My top play at pitcher today is Greinke.
 He is a poor environment, and to start the year, he really struggled, but in his last few starts, he has really come around.
 The Padres, despite putting up 10 runs last night, are still a poor offense, and Greinke is not Robbie Ray.
 I would expect him to put up a nice game tonight and shut the Padres down.

 NOAH SYNDERGAARD – Syndergaard would be my number two on the night, behind Greinke.
 The opponent is a little tougher and the pitching opposition in Kenta Maeda is tougher, despite struggling in his last few starts.
 The Dodgers offense can be shut down, and Syndergaard at home has always been a matchup we like to exploit.

 DANNY SALAZAR – I had a pretty lengthy write up done on Chen before I realized I did not like him.
 While the Braves are a bad offense, they still have a few guys I can really see giving him troubles.
 The Orioles provide an interesting offense for Salazar.
 They are the definition of boom or bust.
 If Salazar is off his game, he’s going to give up 8 runs.
 If he is on his game, he will have double digit strikeouts.
 I am opting for the latter today, and he is the one I feel best about playing in the afternoon slate.